artcoholic/akar-icons/README.md

 ---

 ## For Designers
 Explore all icons at [akaricons.com](https://akaricons.com).
-Simply click the icon you'd like to use then click the `Copy SVG` button to paste it on your favorite application (Figma, Sketch, XD).
+Simply click the icon you'd like to use then paste it on your favorite application (Figma, Sketch, XD).
+Your selection is automatically copied to your clipboard.

 ---